mcrosson/document-conversion/README.md

 Both [Askinson Hyperlegible](https://www.brailleinstitute.org/freefont/) and [Deja Vu](https://dejavu-fonts.github.io/) fonts are included and used by this project.
 They are free fonts with licensing independent of the rest of this repo.

+[Monaspace](https://monaspace.githubnext.com) (all forms of the NerdFont release) is a modern Monospaced font that's been included for those who wish to use a very modern monospaced font.

 ### This project

 This project is licensed under the [Apache 2.0 License](LICENSE).